thierryH91200/PDFGeneratorTableView/README.md

 # PDFGeneratorTableView

-there are very few examples to print an nstableview
+there are very few examples to print an nstableview. examples are uncommon

-how generate PDF
+- how generate PDF

-how print nstableview
+- how print nstableview

-examples are uncommon

 ![alt tag](https://github.com/thierryH91200/PDFGeneratorTableView/blob/master/screenshots/CaptureEcran1.png)